Dr Anne Grunseit

 - Methods and metrics for moving from best practice prevention to implementation and scale up

-- Employing physical activity to prevent chronic disease
+- Harnessing the power of physical activity to prevent chronic disease

 Dr Grunseit has also been involved in the following evaluation work: